Mykonos - pure joy of life

 As wonderful as chilling by the pool or beach is, there are a few things you should definitely check out on the island.
 Mykonos Town (Chora is the name for the charming old town) is just a few minutes by cab from either hotel.
 No wonder this place with its famous four windmills is such a popular photo motif; Instagram says hello!

 The town center is traffic-calmed, with only the rattling little delivery trucks torturing their way through the narrow cobblestone streets.
 Around every bend, there's a new glimpse of flashy little streets and stairways.
 One boutique follows the other.
 In addition to the usual international (luxury) brands, there is fortunately also a lot of chic Greek design here in fashion and accessories.
 Airy little white dresses and hippie sandals seem to be incredibly trendy.
 The heart of the village is the Matogiannia Street in Chora.
 Here you will find the most beautiful jewelry stores, such as Delos Dolphins, with fantastic reproductions of antique jewelry.
-If you are into luxury fashion and accessories and , have a look at The MisZ - a hidden gem with a beautiful garden.
+If you are into luxury fashion and accessories and , have a look at Al Giga Mykonos, a Greek designer concept store for men and women.

 Art galleries are also trendy.
 I was drawn to the Municipal Gallery of Mykonos, where I had a brief chat with the Georgian-born artist Irini Gogua.
 Her colorful bust "Mother Nature" is an absolute masterpiece.